LucasCordova/dunder-mifflin-dataset/README.md

-# Data Dictionary — Dunder Mifflin Training Dataset
+# Dunder Mifflin Dataset Dictionary

 Every file, its grain, join keys, and every column with its **statistical variable type**.